7 Amazing Tropical Blooms Sure to Delight

 Bromeliads can often be epiphytic, meaning they use the structure of other plants like trees to provide stability and structure.
 They are not parasitic and do not live off the other plant; they use it to assist in holding itself up.
 There are 51 genera and more than 3400 known species of bromeliads, growing mostly in the tropical parts of Central and South America although they are highly adaptable.

 The foliage of a bromeliad usually grows in a rosette with patterns and a variety of bright colors but varies greatly and can be broad and flat or thin, spikey or soft.
 Leaf colors range from green and gold to maroon, red, and yellow while others can be spotted.
 The common pineapple plant is a bromeliad.

 7. Ornamental Banana Bloom (Musa ornata)

 Musa Ornata, the ornamental or flowering banana plant, is one of more than 50 species of banana in the Musa genus.
 They are large, tropical evergreen perennials originating in southeast Asia.
 The blossoms grow on stems of up to 3-4 feet in length and arise from the center of the plant.
 The blooms are usually long, tapering buds that present upright or they can also fold over in a draping manner, depending on the variety.
-Musa thrives in high temperatures and humid environments and produces flowers in mid-summer in a range of whites, purples, pinks, oranges and yellow.
+Musa thrives in high temperatures and humid environments and produces flowers in mid-summer in a range of whites, purples, pinks, oranges and yellows.
 The plant can grow up to 50 feet tall in the wild.

 The banana bloom is usually available year-round in floral shops that showcase unique and unusually flowers.
 The Musa Ornata, in all its varieties, is grown commercially in Hawaii and South America for North American consumers.